andrewenoble/critical-sync/README.md

 python critical_sync_anim.py
 ```

-Similar MCMC simulations can be distributed over a SLURM cluster to obtain precision measurements using the shell scripts contained in ```distributing_computing``` folder.
+Similar MCMC simulations can be distributed over a SLURM cluster to obtain precision measurements using the shell scripts contained in the ```distributing_computing``` folder.
 I hope to add more details on the usage of this custom software soon.

 ## Acknowledgements